AllanMogley/Drone-Research-Group-Works/README.md

 2. Install the libraries in the requirements.txt
 3. Open the SGP4.py file within the Project SpaceTrack folder and Run

-//You can add you satellite's TLE data in the TLE.py file
-//and change your locational info. within the SGP4 file
+You can add you satellite's TLE data in the TLE.py file and change your locational info. within the SGP4 file